Nosh Narrabri is a biennial food and beverage festival, held in Narrabri in the heart of north western NSW.

 The 2003 event launched the products of Tall Poppy (condiments and processed local produce) and Bellata Gold (Durum pasta), both of which went on to great success, being stocked in many regional and metropolitan outlets including David Jones.

 The response to the inaugural event was overwhelmingly positive and Nosh on the Namoi was set to become a regular event for the Narrabri region.
 Over the past 14 years, thousands of locals and visitors have attended Nosh, which continues to showcase products produced by local growers, food creators and beverage makers.

 In 2017, a new committee revamped Nosh on the Namoi into Nosh Narrabri, with the overarching aims of promoting sustainable food production, gathering the community together to celebrate the creativity and talent of others, and inspiring people to support local.
-The event was an enormous success, thanks to the overwhelming support of the local community and the generous sponsorship provided by local businesses.
+The event was an enormous success - breaking attendance records with some 4000 people in attendace - thanks to the overwhelming support of the local community and the generous sponsorship provided by local businesses.